jgarc172/web-concepts/lessons/01_HTML/simplest_html.md

 Create a file named "simple.html" and save it in your filesystem.
 Implement the solution by using your favorite text editor and type or paste all the necessary elements.

-If you get an error, see if by removing the element causing the error will fix it.
+If you get an error in the browser or validation tool, see if by removing the element causing the error will fix it.

 ## Test